-But, based on the quotes taken from Revelation 11 in the book Great Controversy, most Adventists have come to believe Revelation 11 deals exclusively with the events of the French Revolution which transpired several years earlier from 1789 to 1799.
+Therefore, it is reasonable to anticipate that the beginning point of chapter 11 will be located somewhere after that great, heavenly event when the judgment of the dead began―October 22, 1844.
+However, based on quotes taken from Revelation 11 in The Great Controversy, most Adventists have come to believe Revelation 11 deals exclusively with the events of the French Revolution which transpired several years earlier, from 1789 to 1799.

 Unfortunately, few are aware of another important quote that provides a different perspective: “The Lord calls for His people to locate away from the cities, for in such an hour as yet think not, fire and brimstone will be rained from heaven upon these cities . . .
-Let all who would understand the meaning of these things read the eleventh chapter of Revelation, Read every verse, and learn the things that are yet to take place in the cities.
+Let all who would understand the meaning of these things read the eleventh chapter of Revelation.
+Read every verse, and learn the things that are yet to take place in the cities.
 Read also the scenes portrayed in the eighteenth chapter of the same book.”

 Verse 1: And there was given me a reed like unto a rod: and the angel stood, saying, Rise, and measure the temple of God, and the altar, and them that worship therein.

 “The work is going on in the heavenly court.
 In vision on the Isle of Patmos John said: [this verse quoted] This solemn work is to be done on earth.
 Look and see how stands your measurement of character as compared with God’s standard of righteousness, his holy law.”
-Therefore, we should consider ourselves to be members of this “temple of God, and that we are being measured against God’s law.
+Therefore, we should consider ourselves to be members of this “temple of God,” and that we are being measured against God’s law.

 Clearly, the “temple” is the church “on earth” and the “reed like . . . a rod” represents Gods law.
-By this time, in 96 AD, the literal “temple” had been destroyed by the Romans in 70 AD.
-Therefore that “reference is not to the literal temple in Jerusalem” because “the temple lay in ruins.”
-Consequently “The measurement of worshippers suggests a work of judgment” that John was bidden to act out just has he was bidden when asked to eat the “little book.”
+By this time, in 96 A.D., the literal “temple” had been destroyed by the Romans in 70 A.D.
+Therefore, that “reference is not to the literal temple in Jerusalem” because “the temple lay in ruins.”
+Consequently, “The measurement of worshippers suggests a work of judgment” that John was bidden to act out just has he was bidden when asked to eat the “little book.”

-So, because of the necessity of being measured, we can expect this church to have “tares among the wheat” with the wheat representing “the children of the kingdom; but the tares are the children of the wicked one (Matthew 13:15-40).
+Because of the necessity of being measured, we can expect this church to have “tares among the wheat” with the wheat representing “the children of the kingdom; but the tares are the children of the wicked one (Matthew 13:15-40).
 Consequently, this is “the church militant.”
 “Those who think that the church militant is the church triumphant make a great mistake.
 The church militant will gain great triumphs, but it will also have fierce conflicts with evil that it may be firmly established upon the platform of eternal truth.”